Our Circles

 Logo Family Officewim Hendrix

-Chair: Wim Hendrix , G2 & CEO Homeport Family Services, Board Member FBN Belgium
+Chair: Wim Hendrix , G2 Homeport Family Services, Board Member FBN Belgium

 Open to: An exhaustive list of 16 Single* Family Offices represented by: